Dutch Royals attend Remembrance and Liberation Day

 On Sunday May 5th, the Liberation Day, King Willem-Alexander, Queen Máxima and Princess Beatrix were present at the traditional concert that closed the celebration of the National Liberation.
 The concert took place on and around the Amstel Royal Theatre Carrè in Amsterdam.
 Prime Minister Mark Rutte was present too.

 This was the first public event for Princess Beatrix since April 30th.
-The Princess presided the Remembrance and Liberation Days ceremonies for 33 years as Queen.Filed under Dutch Royals
+The Princess presided the Remembrance and Liberation Days ceremonies for 33 years as Queen.Filed under The Netherlands

-Tagged King Willem-Alexander, Liberation Day, Prime Minister Rutte, Prince Pieter-Christiaan, Princess Beatrix, Princess Margriet, Prof. Pieter van Vollenhoven, Queen Máxima, Remembrance Day.
+Tagged King Willem-Alexander of The Netherlands, Liberation Day, Prime Minister Rutte of the Netherlands, Prince Pieter-Christiaan of Orange-Nassau, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven, Queen Máxima of the Netherlands, Remembrance Day.